 Often the key to making an action reusable is the element(s) you select for the action with the element selector.
 For example, if you're building an action to insert an image in a specific place on product detail pages, the key to the action is the element you select so that you can deploy the action using different images.
 You can further customize each use of the action—perhaps to insert a specific image only on product detail pages within a specific product category—by applying action conditions at the experience level.

-The Inputs tab allows you to configure which action settings can be edited at the experience level.
-Continuing with the example of building an action to insert an image in a specific place on product detail pages, you want to ensure Image Creative remains selected on the Inputs tab so that you can change the image.
+For example, you're building an action to insert an image in a specific place on product detail pages.
+You want to ensure you select Image Creative on the Inputs tab so that you can change the image when using the action in an experience.
 You thus have an action that inserts an image into a specific location on product detail pages, and you can swap the creative that you use whenever you need.
 You can reuse this action over and over, no matter what image you need.

 One Action, Two Experiences